Server config files

 preprocessed_configs

-Clickhouse server watches config files and folders.
-When you change, add or remove XML files Clickhouse immediately assembles XML files into a combined file.
+ClickHouse server watches config files and folders.
+When you change, add or remove XML files ClickHouse immediately assembles XML files into a combined file.
 These combined files are stored in /var/lib/clickhouse/preprocessed_configs/ folders.

 You can verify that your changes are valid by checking /var/lib/clickhouse/preprocessed_configs/config.xml, /var/lib/clickhouse/preprocessed_configs/users.xml.